Skip to main content

 Once the global displacements have been solved and the local element forces extracted, the engine routes these forces through the selected Design Code module.

-This section details how the engine applies Stress Intensification Factors (SIFs) and calculates the Code Stress Ratios for standard plant piping and fully restrained pipelines.
+This section details how the engine applies Stress Intensification Factors (SIFs), evaluates each stress category against its correct allowable (sustained, expansion, and occasional), and performs the pressure-design wall check for standard plant piping and fully restrained pipelines.

 3.1 Stress Intensification Factors (SIFs)

 Piping components like elbows, tees, and reducers exhibit localized stress concentrations.
-The engine applies user-defined or ASME B31J derived SIFs to the extracted bending and torsional moments.
+The engine applies SIFs to the extracted bending and torsional moments.
+By default these are derived automatically from the component geometry per ASME B31.3 Appendix D (Table D300); the values can be overridden manually per component.

 • iini_{in}: In-plane bending SIF